harshitpaunikar1/prompt-reliability-workflow/.github/project-buildup-history.md

 - Task summary: Half-day Saturday session.
 Decided to finish the README section I skipped on Friday — cleaner now.
 - Deliverable: Good enough to not be embarrassing.
+## 2025-06-02 - Day 11: README check

+- Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
+The job for the day was to write a README that explains the problem, solution, and how to review the project so the final result looked a bit more complete.
+Toward the end I mostly kept trimming weird bits, fixing wording, and tying the loose parts together.
+I spent part of the day just reducing confusion between components, names, and responsibilities.
+- Deliverable: Ended the day with project README in hand, plus a few side notes on what still needed fixing later.
+I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.